 For this example, let’s say your monthly expenses for October are $3,150, which includes salaries, electricity, and all the materials.

 Profit is the difference between revenue and cost, so you would need to subtract the expenses from the revenue:

 Your net profit for October would be $900.

-In conclusion, while there’s a big difference between revenue and profit are closely related, they are also very different.
-Understanding the differences between revenue vs profit is the key to efficient accounting and budgeting practices.
+In conclusion, while there’s a big difference between revenue and profit, still, they are closely related.
+Therefore, understanding your financial statements and the differences between revenue vs. profit is the key to efficient accounting and budgeting practices.

-While people often make the mistake of using revenue and profit interchangeably, doing so is very inaccurate and can have some serious consequences when managing a small business.
+People often make the mistake of using profit and revenue interchangeably.
+Unfortunately, doing so is inaccurate and can have serious consequences when managing a small business.

-But, by reviewing the information in this article, you can understand how revenue and profit are different, why they are important, and how to calculate your company’s revenue and profit.
+In conclusion, by reviewing the information in this article, you can understand how profit vs. revenue are different.
+You’ll also understand why they are important and how to calculate your company’s revenue and profit.

 At Camino Financial, we love helping small businesses get the resources and information they need to grow.
 As a result, we operate on the motto, “No Business Left Behind.”

-For more business tips, resources, information and ideas, be sure to subscribe to the Camino Financial Newsletter today.
+For more business tips, resources, information, and ideas, make sure to subscribe to the Camino Financial Newsletter today.